Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 Ensure network availability

-Before removing your eSIM, check if your carrier supports easy reactivation.
-If you’re abroad, ensure you have another active SIM or eSIM to stay connected.
+Before removing your eSIM, check if your carrier allows easy reactivation.
+If you’re abroad, ensure you have another active SIM card or eSIM to stay connected.

 Understand carrier policies and contact your carrier if necessary